jeffzhangliang/learngit/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick and simple1.
 Creating a new branch is quick and simple2.
+Creating a new branch is quick and simple3.